lutaev/web-draw-room/README.md

 ###You have to do:</h4>

 Install NodeJS and nginx.
 You also can use other server for frontend, server should listen 80 port of localhost and return index.html file.
+Your frontend server also must proxy requests like http://localhost/api/ to http:localhost:8000/api/.

 In terminal run